 After practicing for 42 years, I can say we get into the most trouble when we don’t listen.
 Lauren was complaining about pain which sounds like it might have been her liver capsule rupturing.
 So what did the M.D. do?
 He increased the epidural rate to provide more pain relief.
 In his defense, much pain surrounds labor.
 Sometimes it’s hard to sort it out, but we must try.

 As I’ve said before, some say obstetrics is nature at work.
-I’d say paying close attention to patients is the only way to learn the subtleties and easily overlooked signs required for a safe delivery.
-The team approach often involves a “doc on deck,” that is, a single doctor does all the deliveries in a 24-hour period.
+I’d say paying close attention to patients is the only way to learn the subtleties of easily overlooked signs required for a safe delivery.
+The team approach often involves a “doc on deck,” that is, a single doctor does all the deliveries in a 12-hour shift.
 This doctor is most likely not the patient’s obstetrician and is likely someone the patient has never met before.
 What’s more, if a woman is in the delivery room longer than the doc-on-deck’s shift, the revolving door will bring in yet another stranger to monitor the laboring woman’s delivery.